 MLOC Data Files

-My strategy is to keep most custom crustal models with the individual clusters (same directory as the event data files) because that is the only place they will be used.
+My strategy is to keep most custom crustal models with the individual clusters (same directory as the event data files) because they are usually cluster-specific.
 I reserve the tables/crust directory for crustal models that may be used across many clusters.
-It is nearly mandatory to develop a custom crustal model for any cluster that is undergoing a calibrated relocation, but it’s usually not possible to place strong constraints on a crustal model for an uncalibrated relocation study, so a reasonable regional or global model may be used.
+It is nearly mandatory to develop a custom crustal model for any cluster that is undergoing a calibrated relocation, but it’s usually not possible to place strong constraints on a crustal model for an uncalibrated relocation study, so a reasonable regional model may be used.
 In particular I store a model (ak135.cr) of the crust and upper mantle from the 1-D global model ak135 (Engdahl et al., 1998) in this directory.
 This is normally the starting model for a new cluster, from which a cluster-specific model is developed through trial and error.
 Specifically, I make a copy of ak135.cr, rename it for the intended cluster and move it to the cluster directory.

-The file simple.cr provided below is an example of the simplest possible crustal model (one layer crust of constant velocity over a pseudo-halfspace upper mantle) which, nevertheless, would provide a good fit to many datasets after adjusting the velocities and crustal thickness.
+The file simple.cr provided in the distribution package is an example of the simplest possible crustal model (one layer crust of constant velocity over a pseudo-halfspace upper mantle) which, nevertheless, would provide a good fit to many datasets after adjusting the velocities and crustal thickness.

 The details of the file format for crustal models and many aspects of working with crustal velocity models are discussed in the Crustal Models section.

 Corrections to theoretical travel times for the ellipticity of the Earth are a standard part of traditional earthquake location programs because the location is usually based mainly on the fit of (corrected) theoretical travel times to observed regional and teleseismic phases.
-The corrections are usually on the order of a tenth of a second.
-For a calibrated location in mloc, however, these corrections are irrelevant since only the relative times of regional and teleseismic phases are being used to determine the absolute location of the cluster (i.e., the hypocentroid).
+Ellipticity corrections are usually on the order of a tenth of a second.
+For a calibrated location in mloc, however, these corrections are irrelevant since only the relative times of regional and teleseismic phases are being used to determine the relative locations of the events in the cluster.
+The absolute location of the cluster (hypocentroid) will be determined from near-source data for which ellipticity corrections are not relevant.
 Nevertheless, ellipticity corrections are made in mloc with the same algorithm used in Bob Engdahl’s single event code (i.e., the EHB catalog), based on the Dziewonski and Gilbert (1976) representation with further work by Brian Kennett and Wim Spakman.

 Two types of data are stored in this directory (in sub-directories) for use in plotting: color palettes and digital elevation models (DEMs).
 These are only used for the map-like plots, e.g., the base plot.